151st Rifle Division: Advance on Rostov

 The immediate aim was to encircle and destroy the 5th SS Panzergrenadierdivision "Wiking", if not all of LVII Panzer Corps, either during the pursuit or by cutting off their escape via Rostov.
 North Caucasus Front's advance was being led by Kirichenko's cavalry-mechanized group with 44th Army following.
 On January 26 the 151st was reported as having concentrated its main forces at Novo-Pokrovskaya while its forward detachment continued to advance ahead.
 By now the 3rd Panzer Division was arriving to assist the right wing of 5th SS.
-At the end of the following day the Army was reported as being in pursuit of 3rd Panzer and the 111th Infantry Division northwest and south of Belaya Glina, with the 151st and 347th Divisions operating at Kalnibolotskaya (32km west of Belaya Glina) against 3rd Panzer's 394th Panzergrenadier Regiment.
+At the end of the following day the Army was reported as being in pursuit of 3rd Panzer and the 111th Infantry Division northwest and south of Belaya Glina, with the 151st and 347th Divisions operating at Kalnibolotskaya (32 km west of Belaya Glina) against 3rd Panzer's 394th Panzergrenadier Regiment.
 On the same day Hitler authorized most of 1st Panzer Army to withdraw north through Rostov, which effectively ended the attempt to trap and destroy it south of the Don River.

 In a report on January 28 the strength of the division is given as 4,100 personnel, 6,400 short of establishment, with just 45-50 percent of its establishment transport.
-North Caucasus Front stated overnight on the 28th/29th that the 44th Army had overcome strong resistance from 3rd Panzer and the 151st was fighting 3km east of Nezamaevskaya.
+North Caucasus Front stated overnight on the 28th/29th that the 44th Army had overcome strong resistance from 3rd Panzer and the 151st was fighting 3 km east of Nezamaevskaya.
 The next day a counterattack was launched by 11th Panzer Division south of Mechetinskaya, and threw 44th Army on the defensive, with the 151st still fighting in its previous positions although part of its forces were in the northwest outskirts of Kalnibolotskaya.
 Despite this success 11th Panzer had only about 15 tanks, so was unable to exploit it.
 During January 30 it continued to hold while also attempting to take Nezamaevskaya, but this effort was defeated by German artillery.
 The next day it continued to envelop this objective from the north while it captured Ploskii and Veselyi on the Eya River with part of its forces.
 A sudden thaw set in on January 31, then a flash freeze overnight which thwarted the advance on Rostov for the time being.